netdata/netdata/README.md

 </p>
 <hr class="solid">

-Netdata collects metrics per-second and presents them in beautiful low-latency dashboards.
-It is designed to run on all your physical and virtual servers, cloud deployments, kubernetes clusters and edge/IoT devices, to monitor everything you run.
+Netdata collects metrics per second and presents them in beautiful low-latency dashboards.
+It is designed to run on all of your physical and virtual servers, cloud deployments, Kubernetes clusters, and edge/IoT devices, to monitor everything you run.

 - :boom: **Collects metrics from 800+ integrations**<br/>
-  Operating system metrics, container metrics, virtual machines, hardware sensors, applications metrics, OpenMetrics exporters, StatsD and logs.
+  Operating system metrics, container metrics, virtual machines, hardware sensors, applications metrics, OpenMetrics exporters, StatsD, and logs.

 - :muscle: **Real-Time, Low-Latency, High-Resolution**<br/>
-  All metrics are collected per-second, and are on the dashboard immediately after data collection.
+  All metrics are collected per second and are on the dashboard immediately after data collection.
 Netdata is designed to be fast.

 - :face_in_clouds: **Unsupervised Anomaly Detection (ML)**<br/>
   Trains multiple ML models for each metric collected and detects anomalies based on the past behavior of each metric individually.